The Joe Fund

 The Joe Fund Scholarship Program

-The Joe Fund is named after Joseph S. Cerach, a former Littlebrook custodian who died in 1989.
+The Joe Fund is named after Joseph S. Cerach, a former Littlebrook custodian.
 Joe’s vision was that ALL Littlebrook students have the opportunity to participate in extracurricular and summer activities, such as art classes and music programs, regardless of family income.
 In 1991, the Joe Fund was established to carry out Joe’s dream.

 ANY Littlebrook student in financial need may apply for a Joe Fund scholarship.
-Eligibility is determined by Katelyn Hoobler (School Counselor and Joe Fund Coordinator), and Louis Ramirez, Principal.
+Eligibility is determined by Jenny Walters (School Counselor and Joe Fund Coordinator), and Louis Ramirez, Principal.
 Students in need of scholarship to participate in Littlebrook afterschool activities provided by the PTO will be able to do so without it counting toward any other potential Joe Fund allotted scholarship amounts.

 The Joe Fund takes confidentiality very seriously.
 Only Ms. Walters and Mr. Ramirez have access to the personal information provided by parents on the Joe Fund scholarship applications.
 However, once a scholarship is issued, we must share basic information with our partner organizations in order to enroll a child in a program.
 This information usually includes a child’s name, address and parents’ contact information.
 Please note that our community partners are also held to a high standard of confidentiality within their own organizations and the expectation is that information is given only on an “as needed” basis.